zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

     // ...
 ```

-### Step 3: make a booking at the same date but a different room
+### Step 3: make a booking on the same date but for a different room

 Let's introduce a red room in our tests: